mel-project/docs.earendil.network/en/getting-started/quick-start.md

 ![image](https://hackmd.io/\_uploads/SkLZ828Sp.png)

 Visit any website as you normally would, except now all your traffic is going through Earendil!
 You can confirm this by [checking](https://bgp.he.net/) your IP address: you're properly connected if it's `45.33.109.28`.
-That's the IP address of this tutorial's bootstrap Earendil node.
+That's the IP address of this tutorial's bootstrap node.

 Now you can use Earendil as a web proxy to browse the internet anonymously!
 Feel free to share [speed tests](https://speed.cloudflare.com/) in our [Discord](https://discord.gg/AVsGbhzTzx).